murrant/timeseries-php/.junie/guidelines.md

 ```
 tests/
-├── Config/       # Tests for configuration classes
+├── Contracts/    # Tests for interfaces and contracts
 ├── Core/         # Tests for core components
-└── Drivers/      # Tests for database drivers
+├── Drivers/      # Tests for database drivers
+├── Exceptions/   # Tests for exception classes
+├── Support/      # Tests for support and helper classes
+└── Utils/        # Tests for utility functions and classes
 ```

 ### Running Tests